- Acceptance - Connection - Honesty

 -

-Dr. Rossy is a bilingual (English/Spanish) Clinical Psychologist, who received her doctoral degree in Clinical Psychology from Ponce Health Sciences University (PHSU).
-As part of her post-doctoral training in Feelthentic Therapy Group, she is completing a fellowship year under psychodynamic and trauma-informed modalities serving adults who reside in Puerto Rico, New York and Florida.
+Dr. Rossy is a bilingual (English/Spanish) Clinical Psychologist who earned her doctoral degree in Clinical Psychology from Ponce Health Sciences University (PHSU).
+She completed her postdoctoral fellowship training at Feelthentic Therapy Group (FTG), where she received advanced training in psychodynamic and trauma-informed treatment modalities while serving adults residing in Puerto Rico, New York, and Florida.

-Before becoming interested in psychodynamic therapy, Dr. Rossy received specialized training in Dialectical Behavior Therapy (DBT).
-She provided both individual and group DBT therapy focusing on emotional regulation, mindfulness, distress tolerance, and interpersonal effectiveness for individuals with personality disorders, particularly borderline personality disorder.
+Prior to developing her focus on psychodynamic therapy, Dr. Rossy received specialized training in Dialectical Behavior Therapy (DBT).
+She provided both individual and group DBT treatment, focusing on emotional regulation, mindfulness, distress tolerance, and interpersonal effectiveness for individuals with personality disorders, particularly Borderline Personality Disorder.

-Throughout her training, Dr. Rossy has provided therapy using various approaches, most grounded in theoretical foundations of the Biopsychosocial model, to individuals across the lifespan, including children and older adults, with a primary focus on adults and adolescents.
-She has treated a broad range of psychological diagnoses and clinical presentations, including personality disorders, mood disorders, anxiety disorders, substance use disorders, trauma-related conditions, emotional distress, individuals experiencing suicidal ideation and/or behaviors, as well as individuals engaging in self-injurious behaviors.
+Throughout her clinical training, Dr. Rossy has worked with individuals across the lifespan, including children, adolescents, adults, and older adults.
+Her work is grounded primarily in the Biopsychosocial Model and incorporates a variety of evidence-based and insight-oriented approaches tailored to each patient's unique needs.
+She has treated a broad range of psychological concerns, including personality disorders, mood disorders, anxiety disorders, substance use disorders, trauma-related conditions, emotional distress, suicidal ideation and behaviors, and self-injurious behaviors.

-Dr. Rossy is dedicated to helping individuals navigate their most vulnerable topics by combining insight-oriented modalities with behavioral techniques when necessary.
-She has a particular interest in helping individuals uncover the depths of their unique personalities and explore how unprocessed pain can manifest in their relationships, self-perception, and worldview, while also guiding their life choices and decisions.
+Dr. Rossy is dedicated to helping individuals navigate their most vulnerable experiences by combining insight-oriented modalities with behavioral interventions when appropriate.
+She has a particular interest in helping people explore the deeper aspects of their personalities and understand how unresolved emotional pain may influence their relationships, self-perception, worldview, and life choices.
+Through this process, she supports patients in developing greater self-awareness, emotional resilience, and meaningful change.

 “Therapy has the power to transform not just what we do, but how we understand who we are.
 When we begin to name what once was unconscious—our patterns, symptoms, defenses—we create the possibility for something new to emerge.
 My work is rooted in exploring the emotional truths beneath behavior, uncovering the unresolved experiences that silently shape how we love, protect, and relate to ourselves and others.”